Guide to Building Credit With No Credit History

 3. Report Your Rent and Utility Payments to Credit Bureaus

-To boost your progress in building credit with no credit, you can self-report your on-time rent payments, cell phone payments, and everyday utility bills.
+To support your progress in building credit with no credit, you can have your on-time rent payments, cell phone payments, and everyday utility bills reported to the credit bureaus.

-Third-party services, like Piñata and Rental Kharma, give you momentum to develop your credit history using your rental payment track record.
-Similarly, the credit bureau Experian empowers consumers to establish their credit profile by reporting phone and utility bill payments via Experian Boost.
+Third-party services, like Piñata and Rental Kharma, for example, can give you momentum to develop your credit history using your rental payment track record.
+Similarly, the credit bureau Experian® empowers consumers to establish their credit profile by reporting phone and utility bill payments via Experian Boost.

 4. Apply for a Retail Card